-(a) General information
+(a) General Information

-The Diocesan Development Fund, Catholic Diocese of Parramatta (the "fund") which, by the direction of the Bishop of the Catholic Diocese of Parramatta is vested in the Trustees of the Roman Catholic Church for the Diocese of Parramatta, a Body Corporate created under the provisions of the Roman Catholic Church Trust Property Act 1936 as amended.
+The Diocesan Development Fund, Catholic Diocese of Parramatta (the "Fund") which, by the direction of the Bishop of the Catholic Diocese of Parramatta is vested in the Trustees of the Roman Catholic Church for the Diocese of Parramatta, a Body Corporate created under the provisions of the Roman Catholic Church Trust Property Act 1936 as amended.

-(b) Financial reporting framework
+(b) Financial Reporting Framework

 The fund is not a reporting entity because in the opinion of Management there are unlikely to exist users of the financial report who are unable to command the preparation of reports tailored so as to satisfy specifically all of their information needs.
-Accordingly, these special purpose financial statements have been prepared in accordance with the Chart of the Diocesan Development Fund and to satisfy management's reporting requirements under the Australian Charities and Not-for-profits Commission Act 2012.
+Accordingly, these special purpose financial statements have been prepared in to satisfy managements' reporting requirements under the Australian Charities and Not-for-profits Commission Act 2012.

-For the purpose of preparing the financial statements, the fund is a not-for-profit entity.
+For the purpose of preparing the financial statements, the Fund is a not-for-profit entity.

-(c) Statement of compliance
+(c) Statement of Compliance

-The financial statements have been prepared in accordance with Australian Charities and Not-for-profit Commission Act 2012, the recognition and measurement requirements specified by all Australian Accounting Standards and Interpretations, and the disclosure requirements of Accounting Standards AASB 101 'Presentation of Financial Statements', AASB 107 'Statement of Cash Flows', AASB 108 'Accounting Policies, Changes in Accounting Estimates and Errors' and AASB 1054 'Australian Additional Disclosures'.
+The financial statements have been prepared in accordance with the recognition and measurement requirements specified by all Australian Accounting Standards and Interpretations, and the disclosure requirements of Accounting Standards AASB 101 Presentation of Financial Statements', AASB 107 'Statement of Cash Flows', AASB 108 'Accounting Policies, Changes in Accounting Estimates and Errors' and AASB 1054 'Australian Additional Disclosures'.

-(d) Basis of preparation
+(d) Basis of Preparation

-The financial statements have been prepared on the basis of historic cost, except for certain noncurrent assets and financial instruments that are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies below.
-Historical cost is generally based on fair values 'of the consideration given in exchange for goods and services.
+The financial statements have been prepared on the basis of historic cost, except for certain non-current assets and financial instruments that are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies below.
+Historical cost is generally based on fair values of the consideration given in exchange for goods and services.
 All amounts are presented in Australian dollars, unless otherwise stated.

-The significant accounting policies used in the preparation of this financial report are as follows:
+Significant accounting policies used in the preparation of this financial report are as follows:

-(e) Revenue recognition
+(e) Revenue Recognition